-- GGRR only adopts Goldens to families living near the Greater St. Louis, Missouri metropolitan area.
+- GGRR only adopts Goldens to families living in the city of St Louis, Missouri and the Missouri counties of Saint Louis, Saint Charles, Jefferson, and Franklin.

 - All dogs adopted from GGRR must be house dogs, where the dogs will live inside the home.